HectorRicardo/simple-music-app/README.md

     with an actual `return`, but by calling `result.sendResult()` (`result` is the second parameter of `onLoadChildren`).
     - The children (instances of `MediaItem`) returned by this method should not contain icon bitmaps.
 Use a Uri instead by calling `setIconUri()` when you build the `MediaDescription` for each item.
 4. The callback that was passed in in step 1 is executed on the client's side.
-This callback has as its parameter the list of children retrieved in the previous step.
+This callback receives as parameter the list of children retrieved in the previous step.
     - The client uses this list to partially build (keep building) a menu of the content hierarchy.
 5. The client looks at each `MediaItem` in the results.
     - If `MediaItem.isBrowsable()` is true, then the client jumps back to step 1, but now passing the ID of the current `MediaItem`.